Kitura/kitura.dev/en/guides/codablerouting.md

 ```

 We have now posted data to a server, and then been able to retrieve it without having to write much code!
+This guide has shown just how easy it is to implement a Kitura Server with Codable routing!

 ## What next?